 Combivent Respimat Side Effects

-Note: This document contains side effect information about albuterol / ipratropium.
-Some of the dosage forms listed on this page may not apply to the brand name Combivent Respimat.
+Note: This page contains information about the side effects of albuterol / ipratropium.
+Some of the dosage forms included on this document may not apply to the brand name Combivent Respimat.

 For the Consumer